andrewjfei/ruff-service/README.md

 ### 4. Testing Infrastructure

 Create a builder in `src/test/builders/` to facilitate model creation in your test suites, ensuring consistent and maintainable test data.

+# Deployment

+This service is deployed as a serverless function on Vercel, which requires specific configuration to ensure proper functionality.

+## Prerequisites

+A `vercel.json` configuration file is required to successfully deploy the service as a serverless function.

+## Build Process

+Since this service uses Prisma, the deployment process includes additional steps to ensure database compatibility:

+1. **Prisma Generation**: Generated files are created during the build process
+2. **Migration Execution**: Database migrations are applied before the application build
+3. **Build Script**: A `vercel-build` script in `package.json` orchestrates these steps

+The `vercel-build` script ensures all required Prisma steps are completed before the application is built and deployed.